1.1 The 2nd edition of the International Conducting Competition Rotterdam (“ICCR”) will take place at De Doelen in Rotterdam, the Netherlands.

 1.3 The official language of ICCR is English.
 Basic understanding of the English language is required from the applicants.

-1.4 ICCR is open to professional conductors of all nationalities who are at least 22 years and maximum 30 years of age at the start of the semi-finals (i.e. Born before 16 June 2002 and after 17 June 1993).
+1.4 ICCR is open to professional conductors of all nationalities who are at least 22 years and maximum 30 years of age at the deadline of the applications (i.e. Born before 30 November 2001 and after 1 December 1992).

 1.5 ICCR strives to be an objective event and thus requires from all participants AND jury members to avoid conflicts of interests.
 ICCR should be notified during the application if the applicant has been taught on a regular basis by any of the jury members.